Table of Contents

 - Other medicines to help make breathing easier

 There are many simple things you can do to avoid getting infected with the germs that cause pneumonia.
-These include washing your hands regularly, cleaning surfaces that are touched often and by many different people (countertops, phones, doorknobs), and coughing or sneezing into a tissue or your elbow or sleeve.
+These include washing your hands regularly, cleaning surfaces that are touched often and by many different people (countertops, phones, doorknobs), and coughing or sneezing into a tissue, or your elbow or sleeve.
 You can also prevent pneumonia by stopping or reducing smoking, limiting the time you spend in or around smoke, and by getting vaccinated when appropriate.
-There are several vaccines that can prevent infection with the bacteria or viruses that cause pneumonia:
+There are several adult and childhood vaccines that can prevent infection with the bacteria or viruses that cause pneumonia:

 - Influenza (flu) vaccine